SaiKrishna329-Dev/Interview_questions/AWS/README.md

 - Ensures all subnets in the VPC can talk to each other by default
 ### 11. vpc peering how to configure and transit gateway?
 **Ans:**
+**Steps:**
+- Create peering connection - VPC - Peering connections - Requester, Accepter
+- Accept it - If both VPCs are in the same account → Accept from Console.
+- Update route tables - Add routes in each VPC’s route table so that traffic can flow like VPC-A CIDR in VPC-B and vice-versa
+- Update security groups - Add inbound/outbound rules to allow traffic from the peer VPC’s CIDR.

 | Feature            | **VPC Peering**                | **Transit Gateway**                |
 | ------------------ | ------------------------------ | ---------------------------------- |
 | Best for           | Few VPCs, simple mesh          | Many VPCs, hub-and-spoke           |